Real Estate Weekly Outlook

 2020 Performance Check-Up

-This week, we published Cell Tower REITs: Stay-At-Home Winners.
+Speaking of top-performing sectors, last week, we published Cell Tower REITs: Stay-At-Home Winners.
 As fears over missed rent payments rattle the real estate sector, cell tower REITs are not just surviving, they’re thriving.
-These REITs are one of the few in positive territory.
 Cellular network usage has surged amid the stay-at-home orders as businesses and individuals stay connected via virtual interaction.
 Signs of stress in capacity enforce the need for additional network investments.
-The long-awaited marriage between T-Mobile (NASDAQ:TMUS) and Sprint has finally come to fruition.
-The emergence of a fourth competitor – DISH Network (NASDAQ:DISH) – was an unexpected coup for cell tower REITs.
 Shaking off concerns of a possible lull in network investment activity in 2019, cellular carriers ended up spending more than $51 billion in network capex last year, an increase of roughly 7% from the prior year.
+We believe that macro cell towers will continue to be the “hub” of wireless networks and “dealers” of the impending 5G arms race for the foreseeable future, but note that low-orbit satellite technology – backed by SpaceX and others – is a competitive threat to keep an eye on.

-A busy two-week stretch of housing data begins on Wednesday with Homebuilder Sentiment and follows on Thursday with Housing Starts and Building Permits.
-While housing data – particularly home sales – is obviously is expected to be very soft during the “shutdown months,” the preliminary reports from homebuilders this week suggest that March may not be quite as weak as feared.
-We’ll also see retail sales data on Wednesday, which is expected to show a 7% month-over-month decline, which would be by far the worst monthly decline on record.
-Initial Jobless Claims data on Thursday will again be the “blockbuster” report with expectations that we will see another 3-6 million job losses, pushing the three-week total above 20 million.
+A busy two-week stretch of housing data concludes this week with Existing Home Sales data on Tuesday, FHFA Home Price data on Wednesday, and New Home Sales data on Thursday.
+While housing data – particularly home sales – is obviously is expected to be very soft during the “shutdown months,” the Starts and Permits data this week suggest that March may not be quite as weak as feared.
+Initial Jobless Claims data on Thursday will again be the “blockbuster” report with expectations that we will see another 3-6 million job losses, pushing the five-week total above 25 million.

 If you enjoyed this report, be sure to “Follow” our page to stay up to date on the latest developments in the housing and commercial real estate sectors.
 For an in-depth analysis of all real estate sectors, be sure to check out all of our quarterly reports: Apartments, Homebuilders, Manufactured Housing, Student Housing, Single-Family Rentals, Cell Towers, Healthcare, Industrial, Data Center, Malls, Net Lease, Shopping Centers, Hotels, Billboards, Office, Storage, Timber, and Real Estate Crowdfunding.